Creativity

 5. Box Elder behind the Masonic Hotel.

 6. On the Corner of Empire and Queen Streets were 12 English Oaks planted by Thomas Wells in 1881.
-The remaining 10 of these now grace Countdown's carpark.
+The remaining 10 of these now grace Woolworth's carpark.

 7. Railway reserve entrance Ginkgo Bilboa.
 Removed in 2017 by the developers of Lakewood.